vakilkunal/MH-Tools/README.md

 1. Build required wisdom/population JSON and minified JS files locally using `npm run build`

 1. Serve the tools for local testing using `npm run serve`, which spins up an instance of [http-server](https://www.npmjs.com/package/http-server) on port 8000

+### :clipboard: Populations

+To update population data, download a copy of Jack's most recent database dump from [Keybase](https://keybase.pub/devjacksmith/mh_backups/nightly/) (refresh the page if it says 'Not found').
+Then, import the data into your SQL client of choice (takes around an hour on MySQL Workbench 8.0 with MySQL Server 5.7.24 on Windows 10).
+Finally, use commands such as `npm run pop:queso` (full list in `package.json`) to write updated populations to CSV files in `data/location-pop`, or use `npm run pop` to fetch them all simultaneously.

 ### :barber: Coding Style